l30nard0/mif/doc/readme.txt

    with IPv4, when local addresses are used (10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16) there might be enough local addresses (with planning).
    However, when public IPv4 addresses are used this solution isn't appropriate!
-   On the other hand, IPv6 should be future of Internet and maybe PvD could be implemented with IPv6 in mind?
-And again, maybe some kind on lightweight namespaces will appear in future operating systems, which isolate L3 and up.

 b) Switching between namespaces requires root privileges.
    In current implementation of Linux namespaces, only root can create a new namespace and move a process to it.
-This is a problem since MIF aware applications are user's applications, without root privileges.
+This is a problem since PvD aware applications are user's applications, without root privileges.
    For now, we run applications as root.